DAS-OATs/astrocook/docs/general_cb.md

   </tbody>
 </table>

-Combine the spectra from two or more sessions.
-The sessions are either selected on the Sessions window or provided as a list through the `_sel` parameter.
+_Combine the spectra from two or more sessions_.
+You can select sessions clicking on the Sessions window or providing a list through the `_sel` parameter.
 A new session is created, with a new spectrum containing all entries from the spectra of the combined sessions.
 Other objects from the sessions (line lists, etc.) are discarded.

 ###  Create a spectral mask